tejaswigowda/ame220Spring2024/ASSIGNMENTS/A4/README.md

 ## Tasks

-Starting with the code handout (`code` folder) from the class, implement the slide show we did in class withou using the `jQuery` library.
+Starting with the code handout (`code` folder) from the class, implement the slide show we did in class without using the `jQuery` library.